Baking Science: How To Achieve Perfect Bakes

 Other liquids also play significant roles:

-• Milk: Contributes to structure, browning, and flavor.
-The fat in milk enriches the dough or batter which makes for a softer crumb.
+• Milk contributes to structure, browning, and flavor.
+The fat in milk enriches the dough or batter, making for a softer crumb.

-• Water: Provides necessary moisture.
-Can develop gluten in your dough or create a tender crumb in cakes and pie crusts.
+• Water provides the necessary moisture.
+It can develop gluten in dough or create a tender crumb in cakes and pie crusts.

 • Juices (e.g., orange or apple juice): Add flavor, sweetness, and moisture to baked goods.